 Belgium consistently scores well in all the main indicators of good living and is good location for expats to live.

-For those coming to Belgium for a limited period, there is no shortage of furnished apartments, or so-called ‘aparthotels’.
+For those coming to Belgium for a limited period, there is no shortage of furnished apartments or aparthotels.
 For longer stays in Brussels, there is a wide choice of rented and owner-occupied housing, both within the city’s 19 communes and in the suburbs, ranging from studio apartments to villas.
-Farther afield, there’s an equally wide choice of property in more rural residential areas, and growing expat communities in Belgium’s other main centres.
-Find a range of useful topics on our housing channel, such as where to live in Belgium or where to stay in Brussels, or find a house in Belgium using Expatica’s housing tool.
+Farther afield, there’s an equally wide choice of property in more rural residential areas, and growing expat communities in Belgium’s other main centers.
+Find a range of useful topics on our housing channel, such as where to live in Belgium, the neighborhoods of Brussels, or find a house in Belgium using Expatica’s housing tool.

 It’s also relatively affordable to live.
-Brussels, where many expats choose to base themselves, is cheaper than other western European capitals, such as London, Copenhagen, Vienna and Zurich, according to Mercer’s Cost of Living rankings.
-On top of that, the country boasts a good public transport system with a smooth-running integrated network of buses, metros and trams, making it easy to go on weekend getaways around Belgium (with some weekend destinations even 50% discounted) or even pop into a neighbouring country.
-See the top 10 places Belgium has to offer.
+Brussels, where many expats choose to base themselves, is cheaper than other western European capitals, such as London, Copenhagen, Vienna, and Zürich, according to Mercer’s Cost of Living rankings.
+On top of that, Belgium boasts a good public transport system with a smooth-running integrated network of buses, metros, and trams, making it easy to go on weekend getaways around Belgium (with some weekend destinations even 50% discounted) or even pop into a neighboring country.
+See the best places to visit in Belgium.

 Belgium is a country to eat, drink and be merry

 Belgium is unlikely to disappoint on the cultural and entertainment front neither.
-Besides impressive museums, a lively theatre scene, and some of the most picturesque historical towns in Europe, Belgium has more castles per kilometre than any other country in the world.
-There are also a number of colourful festivals, not least the folkloric, UNESCO-recognised Carnaval in Belgium.
+Besides impressive museums, a lively theatre scene, and some of the most picturesque historical towns in Europe, Belgium has more castles per kilometer than any other country in the world.
+There are also a number of colorful festivals, not least the folkloric, UNESCO-recognized Carnaval in Belgium.

 If you’re a beer drinker, you’ll find yourself in the capital of great an unique beers.
 All major cities and towns have bars of all types, from trendy lounges to old Flemish hostelries serving an array of the best-tasting and most interesting beers in the world.
 In fact, in Belgium, beer is even a ‘religious’ affair, with Trappist monks having brewed and sold their own beer for centuries.